launchdarkly-labs/ld-nextjs/README.md

 }
 ```

-4. Server Components must use the async `useLDClientRsc` function:
+4. Server Components must use the `useLDClientRsc` function, and can be async or non-async:

 ```tsx
 // You should use your own getLDContext function.